Neufund/ESOP/README.md

 There is a lot of stuff below on what ESOP is, how vesting works etc. If you are just interested in smart contract info go [here](#smart-contracts), for info on testing and deployment go [here](#development).

 ## What is ESOP and why we do it?
 ESOP stands for Employees Stock Options Plan.
-Many companies decide to include employees in company's success by offering them shares.
-Shares are typically available in form of options (mostly due to tax reasons) and are converted directly into cash when company has an IPO or gets acquired.
-There is a lot of interesting reasoning behind various ESOP structures and opinions when it works and when not.
+Many companies decide to allow employees to participate in company's long-term upside by offering them stock.
+Stock is typically available in form of options (mostly due to tax reasons) that are converted directly into cash when company has an IPO or gets acquired.
+There is a lot of interesting reasoning behind various ESOP structures and discussion when it works and when not.
 Here is a nice introduction: https://www.accion.org/sites/default/files/Accion%20Venture%20Lab%20-%20ESOP%20Best%20Practices.pdf

 Neufund eats its own food and offers employees ESOP via a smart contract where options are represented as Ethereum tokens.
-Employees are still provided with ESOP terms in readable English (we call it *legal wrapper*) which is generated from before mentioned smart contract.
+Employees are still provided with ESOP terms in readable English (we call it *ESOP Terms & Conditions Document*) which is generated from before mentioned smart contract.
 Such construct replaces paper agreement employee signs and adds many interesting things on top.

 1. Process of assigning options, vesting and converting are immutable and transparent (including rules on changing rules).
 Trustless trust is to large degree provided.
 2. It is enforceable in off-chain court like standard paper agreement, *however* as smart contracts are self-enforcing a need for legal action should be negligible.